CORRECTED-ON THE MOVE-Merrill Lynch adds 5 brokers, loses 1 to HighTower

 For HighTower, Conklin's hire comes at a time when the firm is growing its Network channel, said Michael Parker, HighTower's national director of enterprise development and recruiting.

-HighTower now has five financial advisory groups on its Network channel.
-Parker said that by December 2015, he hopes there will be as many prospective teams interested in joining the Network channel as there are for HighTower's more popular Partnership channel.
+HighTower now has five financial advisory groups on its Network channel, and hopes to grow it as large as its Partnership channel by December 2015, Parker said.
 More than 40 groups affiliate with HighTower's Partnership channel.
 (Reporting by Elizabeth Dilts; Editing by Lisa Shumaker)